typegoose/mongodb-memory-server/docs/guides/quick-start-guide.md

 - having an `/etc/*-release` file that is compliant to the [OS-Release Spec](https://www.freedesktop.org/software/systemd/man/os-release.html) (and does not include `lsb`)
 - manually specify which version & system should be used

-On Linux, you will also need `libcurl`.
+On Linux, you will also need `libcurl` (or `libcurl3` on some older distro versions).
 This will probably only be an issue on "slim" Docker images.

 ## Choose the right package